waxifjaved/waxifjaved/README.md

 - 👋 Hi, I’m @waxifjaved
-- 👀 I’m interested in Mobile Application Development(Mad)
+- 👀 I’m interested in Gamming.
 - 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate you on MAD , Java, wordPress, HTML,CSS , Unity
 - 📫 How to reach me ..